Darroch Ball: Later career

 Two months after the election, NZ First president Kristin Campbell-Smith resigned, and Ball became the party's interim president, saying he expected to hold the role until the party's 2021 annual general meeting.
 Julian Paul was elected as the permanent president when the AGM was held in June 2021.

 Ball put himself forward as a candidate in a by-election for a seat on the Palmerston North City Council in February 2021, but was unsuccessful, coming third.

 In early January 2021, Ball became the co-leader of the victims advocacy group Sensible Sentencing Trust.
 As leader of the trust, Ball criticised the Green Party co-leader Marama Davidson for attending a function hosted by the Mongrel Mob gang.
 Ball became the sole leader of the trust in 2022 and it shut down under his leadership.

-During the campaign for the 2023 election which restored Winston Peters and the New Zealand First Party to Parliament, Ball was a continuing presence with Peters, acting as his personal assistant and campaign manager.
+During the campaign for the 2023 New Zealand general election which restored Winston Peters and the New Zealand First Party to Parliament, Ball was a continuing presence with Peters, acting as his personal assistant and campaign manager.
 After the election, Ball became Peters' chief of staff, succeeding Jon Johansson.